DataShades/ckanext-pygments/README.md

     Specify how many bytes we are going to render from file.
 Default to 1MB.
     Set to `-1` if you want to disable a limit.
 This can cause the page to load very slowly.

+3. `ckanext.pygments.include_htmx_asset` (optional, default: `True`).
+    Include HTMX asset in the page.
+Set to `False` if you want to include it yourself or another extension already includes it.

+4. `ckanext.pygments.default_theme` (optional, default: `default`).
+    Specify the default theme to use.

 ## Tests

 To run the tests, do: